There's no denying the importance of science experiments. What makes the experiments we try fun?

 We have the National Renewable Energy Laboratory, which focuses on energy.
 In the southern part of the United States, the National Renewable Energy Laboratory is working on solar power technology.

 To replace older technologies with solar power, they conduct experiments.
 That'd be a big deal.
-This video shows how little even first-world societies know about our planet.
-Have fun:
+Sometimes first-world societies seem to know little about our planet.

 A computer model can be considered a scientific experiment.
 The goal of computer modeling is to simulate real-world phenomena like weather patterns, disease spread, and material behavior.